Code-Institute-Submissions/SpookySpool/README.md

 * As a user, I want to add movies that aren't on the database, so I can share them with other users.
 * As a user, I want to be able to edit information on my movies, so it can be correct if I make mistakes.
 * As a user, I want to know if I already added a movie to a watchlist or favourites, so I don't have mutliples in my saved lists.
-* As the owner, I want links to social accounts, so I can grow our followers.
+* As the owner, I want many movies, so users have lot's of options to browse through.
-* As the owner, I want a clean website so users aren't put off and go elsewhere.
+* As the owner, I want guests to create accounts, so I can increase my userbase.
-* As the owner, I want the information to be interactive so users are hooked and stay on the site.
+* As the owner, I want it to be simple to create an account, to stop users from leaving with creating an account.
-* As the owner, I want users to be easily directed to affiliated sites, so we can get a commission from them.
+* As the owner, I want users to add their own movies, so my database increases.
-* As the owner, I don't want too much information available so viewers want to get classes.
+* As the owner, I want the website to be information to be easily digestable, to stop users leaving due to information overload.

 ### Wireframes
 Wireframes for the desktop and mobile versions can be found [here](https://github.com/SDGreen/SpookySpool/tree/master/wireframes)